retry2z/ShareTrip-Workshop/README.md

 ## Description

 The application is about contacting people who provide road trips and have available seats.
-Only registered users can see list of shared trip and reverse if there is free seat.
+Only registered users can add and view list of shared trips and view details about it.
+If there is free seat can join.

 ## Technoligies